Cozumel Real Estate Basics

 If you are considering investing in land or a pre-built home on Cozumel, there are some things you should know.
-Because Mexican real estate transactions work on a different set of rules than you are probably used to.
+Because Mexican real estate transactions work on a different set of rules than you are probably used to, learn more by reading this Cozumel Property Ownership article.

 It is important to retain a reputable Mexican lawyer to guard your interests in any real estate transaction.